barbarer/py4e-int/_sources/14-objects/14-writecode.rst

   .. tab:: Question

     Correct the errors in the following code.
+There are  6 errors.

     .. activecode:: writingcode_question14_3
         :nocodelens: